A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste Export and Burning on Air Quality Using Remotely Sensed Data: Methods

-Note that while we referred to a common set of covariates ($\mathbf{X}$) throughout the previous sections, the set of covariates used in the two propensity score models is actually slightly smaller than that described in Section \ref{sec:setup}.
-The time (month) variable is not included in the model for $\pi_B$, because the set of covariates in a flexible machine learning model must not be able to perfectly predict the intervention \citep{heffernan_2024} -- in our case, time steps before and after 1/1/2018.
-Similarly, the dump site ID is not included in the model for $\pi_D$, because the port proximity value is unique to each site.
-The time variable is also not included in the model for $\pi_D$ because our port proximity values are static over time.
-Note that because of this, we sample observations by site into the cross-fitting folds (in addition to initial hyperparameter tuning).
+Recall from Section \ref{sec:setup} that the set of covariates used in the two propensity score models excludes the time (month) indicator $t$.
+For $\pi_B$, this is because the set of covariates in a flexible machine learning model must not be able to perfectly predict the intervention \citep{heffernan_2024} -- in our case, time steps before and after 1/1/2018.
+For $\pi_D$, this is because our port proximity values are static within the $B=1$ time period.
+Additionally, the covariates used to estimate $\pi_D$ do not include the dump site ID because the port proximity value is unique to each site.
+Because of this, we sample observations by site into the cross-fitting folds (in addition to initial hyperparameter tuning).

 We carefully tune each Ranger model according to its use in our estimation procedure.
 For the regression models (all except for $\pi_B$, which is a binary classification), we use min.node.size=5 and select mtry (the number of variables to possibly split at in each node) using 5-fold cross-validation.
 For $\mu_1$, we sample observations into these folds randomly (within $\mathcal{O}_{B=1}$) and set mtry to be the value beyond which the $R^2$ and RMSE do not substantially improve (a difference within 0.01 for $R^2$ and 0.1 for RMSE).
 For $\pi_D$, we instead sample observations by site into the folds to account for repeated observations at each location.
 For $\pi_B$, we sample observations randomly from $\mathcal{O}$ and limit mtry such that the empirical probabilities do not get too large ($>$0.99) or too small ($<$0.001).
-Lastly, for $\mu_0$, we set the folds to be 2012-2014 vs 2015-2017 to emulate this model's extrapolation to the $B=1$ years, and select mtry to minimize the \textit{bias} rather than maximize predictive accuracy, as recommended in \citet{botosaru_forecasted_2024}.
+Lastly, for $\mu_0$, we set the folds to be 2012-2014 vs 2015-2017 to emulate this model's extrapolation to the $B=1$ years, and select mtry to minimize the bias rather than maximize predictive accuracy, as recommended in \citet{botosaru_forecasted}.
 For all the models, we use num.trees=500.

 To regress $\hat{\xi}$ on $D$ (step 3 in the estimation procedure from Section~\ref{sec:estimation}), we use the \texttt{locpol} package \citep{locpol_package} in R to perform LLKR with a Gaussian kernel.
 This package utilizes leave-one-out cross-validation to select the bandwidth parameter for the kernel regression.
 Therefore, naively applying the method to our dataset, which contains repeated observations (over time) at each unique value of $D$ (one per dump site), selects an inappropriately small bandwidth.
 Therefore, we modified this package's bandwidth selection function to do leave-one-\textit{location}-out cross-validation where all repeated observations for a given location are assigned to the same fold, as has been done in other kernel regression analyses with longitudinal data \citep{Kernel_BW_CV}.